Prompt

 AccountHiring surgeFunding / news eventDateIntensity

 The hiring surge percentages are measured against each company’s own baseline, not an industry average.
-Notion’s +204% surge represents 51 sales jobs against a historical pace of 16.7 — over triple the company’s normal hiring rate.
-Together AI’s $1B round is in negotiation per a NVIDIA-coverage article on Yahoo Finance; valuation target is $7.5B.
+The productivity SaaS’s +204% surge represents 51 sales jobs against a historical pace of 16.7: over triple the company’s normal hiring rate.
+The AI infrastructure SaaS’s $1B round is in negotiation per a published news article; valuation target is $7.5B.

-The Snowflake row is the most useful demonstration of how strategic investments surface as a signal.
+The cloud data platform row is the most useful demonstration of how strategic investments surface as a signal.
 The company invested in two AI data trust startups in December 2025.
-That is intelligence for any seller pitching governance, data quality, or observability into Snowflake — the buying mandate is visibly active.
+That is intelligence for any seller pitching governance, data quality, or observability into that account: the buying mandate is visibly active.

 Why use Lusha